 Drinking water for the City of Craig is produced at the water treatment plant, which is located at 111 S. Ranney.
 The city employs a staff of five state certified operators who work on a scheduled rotation to operate the facility.
-The treatment plant is a Solids Contact/Filtration type designed for a capacity of 7.6 million gallons per day (MGD).
-The current plant was placed in service in 1983 and serves the city of Craig with an estimated population of 9,300.
+The treatment plant is a Dissolved Air Flotation/Filtration type designed for a capacity of 10 million gallons per day (MGD).
+The current plant was placed in service in 1983 with an upgrade in 2008 and serves the city of Craig with an estimated population of 9,300.

 Craig's drinking water is supplied by the Yampa River.
 The Yampa River and its tributaries begin as snowmelt in the Upper Yampa Basin which covers areas North and East of Craig.
 Situated one mile upstream from the water plant is a intake diversion structure located in the middle of the river.
 Water flows through a 30" transmission line to the plant where it enters a raw water wet well.

 Chemical Addition / Coagulation